-- have graduated from high school, have earned a Certificate of General Education Development (GED), or have passed the California High School Proficiency Examination; and - 2. have a qualifiable eligibility index (see Eligibility Index Table next page); and - 3. have completed with grades of C or better the required comprehensive pattern of college-preparatory subjects as follows:

-English - 4 years
+- have graduated from high school, have earned a Certificate of General Education Development (GED), or have passed the California High School Proficiency Examination; and - 2. have a qualifiable eligibility index (see Eligibility Index Table next page); and - have completed with grades of C or better the required comprehensive pattern of college-preparatory subjects as approved and listed on the UC/CSU "a-g" list and as follows: - Two years of social science, including 1 year of U.S. history, or U.S. history and government - Four years of English - Three years of math (algebra, geometry and intermediate algebra) - Two years of laboratory science (I biological and 1 physical, both must have laboratory instruction) - Two years in the same foreign language (subject to waiver for applicants demonstrating equivalent competence) - One year of visual and performing arts: art, dance, drama/theater, or music (in the same discipline) - One year of electives: selected from English, advanced mathematics, social science, history, laboratory science, foreign language, visual and performing arts or other courses approved and included on the UC/CSU "a-g" list - Subject matter requirements must be met with a "C" or better and may not be completed during the summer term immediately preceding fall admission.

-Math - 3 years including Algebra I, Geometry and Algebra II

-U.S. History and Social Science - 2 years

-Science - 2 years with laboratory (1 biological and 1 physical, both with labs)

-Foreign Language - 2 years in the same language

-Visual and Performing Arts - 1 year (art, dance, drama/theater or music)

-Electives - 1 year

-4. Subject matter requirements must be met with a "C" or better and may not be completed during the summer term immediately preceding fall admission.